brosenan/muon/README.md

 # Muon

-Muon is a pure logic programming language.
+Muon is an experimental language built from first principles.
+It can be described as either:

+* A pure logic-programming language,
+* A Lisp that uses logical deductions in place of macros, or
+* A test-bed for programming language experimentation.

 ## Installation